 Cedar Rapids is a city located in Linn County Iowa.
-It is also the county seat of Linn County.Cedar Rapids is currently growing at a rate of 0.81% annually and its population has increased by 2.48% since the most recent census, which recorded a population of 137,710 in 2020.
-Spanning over 73 miles, Cedar Rapids has a population density of 1,970 people per square mile.
+Cedar Rapids has a 2023 population of 134,266.
+It is also the county seat of Linn County.Cedar Rapids is currently declining at a rate of -0.81% annually and its population has decreased by -2.41% since the most recent census, which recorded a population of 137,581 in 2020.

-The average household income in Cedar Rapids is $75,289 with a poverty rate of 13.4%.
+The average household income in Cedar Rapids is $82,815 with a poverty rate of 11.24%.
 The median rental costs in recent years comes to - per month, and the median house value is -.
-The median age in Cedar Rapids is 36.5 years, 35.4 years for males, and 37.6 years for females.
+The median age in Cedar Rapids is 36.4 years, 35.5 years for males, and 37.3 years for females.

 Cedar Rapids has become known as being a center for art and culture within the state.
 It has also been home to many famous people throughout history, including journalists, celebrities and pro athletes.

 The city has a strong Muslim culture.
 It is the location of the National Muslim Cemetery, which is thought to be the first exclusively Muslim cemetery in the country.
 It is also the site of the Mother Mosque of America, which is the longest standing mosque in North America.